demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

  Ensure that the `DEMISTO_BASE_URL` and `DEMISTO_API_KEY` are set to the server environment that you want to use.
 For example, if you want to upload content directly to the server without using an artifact server you need to point the server to this environment.
 When working on a branch and you want to download/upload to a development environment, ensure that the `demisto-sdk` points to the development server.
  1. **Create the CI/CD Repository.**

-    Create or clone a Git repository (such as Github, Gitlab, bitbucket,etc).
+    Create or fork a Git repository (such as Github, Gitlab, bitbucket,etc).
 Use [CI/CD template repository](https://github.com/demisto/content-ci-cd-template) as your base structure.
 The `demisto-sdk` connects to this Git repository and then automatically connects to Cortex XSOAR servers using the API, to ensure that it validates Cortex XSOAR content.
     The repository contains the following content:

     | Content | Description |